HasteGaming/classic/docs/charter.md

    > Materials include all dungeon specific resources unless explicitly stated in this document.

 5. Legendary items;
-   > Legendary items on standing reseve include Eye of Sulfuras, Binding(s) of the Windseeker, Splinter of Atiesh.
+   > Legendary items on standing reserve include Eye of Sulfuras, Binding(s) of the Windseeker, Splinter of Atiesh.

 ### Upcoming additions